TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 * Any kind of straws, wood or cannnabis
 * Metal, the more precious the better, however cast iron will do over plastic any time.

+## Challenges

+* Whereas most computers are made of metal, most keyboards are made from plastic.